What Is a System Boiler?

 A system boiler, also known as a sealed system boiler, heats water for radiators or underfloor heating while storing hot water in a separate cylinder connected to the mains supply.
 This setup delivers consistent pressure and flow without needing a cold water tank in the loft, making it popular for family homes and rental properties across the UK.

 System boilers operate as pressurised systems that integrate key components within the boiler unit itself.
 They pair effectively with modern unvented cylinders for efficient performance, helping maintain good Energy Performance Certificate (EPC) ratings required for landlords.
+One significant aspect of system boilers is their ability to utilize boiler modulation benefits for efficiency, which allows them to adjust their output based on heating demand.
+This feature not only enhances energy savings but also extends the lifespan of the boiler by reducing wear and tear.
+Overall, adopting such technology can lead to improved heating performance and lower utility bills for homeowners.

 If you are considering upgrading your central heating system, a system boiler offers a balanced solution between space efficiency and hot water capacity.